Grandstand (TV programme): Football Focus and Final Score part company

-In its final few years, the show was rarely presented from a studio and as such there was no longer a main presenter.
-The show tended to be broadcast from wherever the main event of the day was taking place.
-The host would be associated with that feature; for example, Hazel Irvine would host snooker, Sue Barker for tennis, Clare Balding for racing or rugby league, and John Inverdale for rugby union.

 2006 announcement

 On 24 April 2006, the BBC announced that Grandstand would be gradually phased out after nearly fifty years, due to the increasing use of interactive services and the need to meet the challenges of the digital, on-demand world.
 This had been hinted at by the dropping of the "Grandstand" title from the BBC's coverage of the major international sporting events, like that year's Winter Olympics and Commonwealth Games.

 It was originally intended that the show would end in 2009, but this was brought forward to 28 January 2007.